kunalkathuria/SVXplorer/README.md

 ### NOTES

-1. To enhance sensitivity of variant calls, one can set MQ_THRESH to 0 in the main script.
-By default it is set to 1, which provides a faster run-time than most commonly used tools.
+1. To enhance sensitivity  and precision of variant calls, one can set MQ_THRESH to 0 in the main script.
+By default it is set to 1, which provides a faster run-time than most commonly used tools with  coverage > 50x.
+But for lower coverages especially, it will be faster and more beneficial.